boker/Angular-Survey/README.md

 Angular-Survey
 ==============

-### Please see the note at the bottom before attempting to run any code and hitting your head agains the wall... or wishing you had mone to hit.
+### Please see the note at the bottom before attempting to run any code and hitting your head agains the wall... or wishing you had mine to hit.

 This is an attempt to teach angular from scratch, a small step at a time, to folks who have probably never worked with any javascript MV* kind of frameworks.
 The focus is on learning angular, keeping it simple and not introduce TDD or any other concept etc. which might make for a separate topic.